appuio/s2i-maven-java/README.md

-# S2I Builder with Gradle and Java
+# S2I Builder with Maven and Java

-A very simple S2I builder which builds Java applications with Gradle.
+A very simple S2I builder which builds Java applications with Maven.
-Mainly useful for single-JAR applications like Spring Boot.